rotarrares/abacus-adventure-number-quest/README.md

 - Level 6-10: Numbers from 100 to 999 (adding hundreds)
 - Level 11+: Numbers from 1000 to 10,000 (using all four columns)

-### Interactive 3D Abacus
+### Interactive Abacus

+- Two abacus implementations:
-- Realistic 3D rendering using Three.js
+  - 3D abacus using Three.js (for environments that support WebGL)
+  - 2D abacus as a fallback (works everywhere)
 - Interactive beads that can be added or removed
 - Color-coded columns for thousands, hundreds, tens, and units